Call for papers

 - Conference program and book of abstracts

-- Admission to welcome party
+- Admission to Welcome Party

-- Admission to banquet
+- Admission to Farewell Cake and Drinks Party

 - Refreshments coffee/tea and snacks during breaks